oayanda/ansible-config-mgt/README.md

 # ansible-config-mgt

-Configured a github webhook for jenkins
+Configured a github webhook for jenkins - Success